DanishOnGit/text-editor/README.md

-# A Rich Text Editor
+# A rich text editor